api3dao/old-api3-docs/docs/next/grp-members/dashboard/voting.md

 <!-------------------------->
 ## Vote and Delegate

-  The **Governance** page displays a list of active proposals to vote on.
+  The **Governance** page displays a list of active proposals to vote on and a link to delegate your voting power.

   :::: tabs
   ::: tab Read & Learn